 Several server-side mechanisms authenticate a human user when a client application, such as the vSphere Client or a vSphere Web Services SDK application, connects to the server.
-Because ESXi uses Linux-based authentication, and vCenter Server is a Windows service, the two systems use different approaches for handling user accounts.
-The following illustration shows the two different user management mechanisms associated with the VMware vSphere server.
+Because ESXi uses Linux-based authentication, and vCenter Server ran on Windows, the two systems can use different approaches for handling user accounts.
+The following illustration shows two different user management mechanisms associated with the VMware vSphere server.